filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ### Environment variables

 Remember to have the appropriate Nvidia-drivers and nvidia-opencl-icd installed if running OpenCL on your worker.
-If using CUDA, install the CUDA-toolkit and build Lotus with FFI_USE_CUDA=1
+If using CUDA, install the CUDA-toolkit and build lotus binaries with `FFI_USE_CUDA=1`

 Ensure that workers have access to the following environment variables when they run.
 These are similar to those used by the Miner daemon ([explained in the setup guide]({{< relref "configure#setup" >}})):